 For example, Have you made a flipbook in your childhood?
-There, you draw images on each paper and get all these pages’ bind together and when you flip these pages together, it creates a motion picture.
+There, you draw images on each paper and get all these pages bound together and when you flip these pages together, it creates a motion picture.
 Now, the number of pages flipped in one second is the FPS of the flipbook in simple terms.

-If the number pf pages flipped in one second are increased, you will see that the quality of motion created is also better(smoother) than before.
+If the number of pages flipped in one second is increased, you will see that the quality of motion created is also better(smoother) than before.

 So technically speaking, the number of still images shown in one second is the “Frames Per Second”.
-High FPS will produce smoother motion whereas a low FPS can result in choppy video graphics.
+A high FPS will produce smoother motion whereas a low FPS can result in choppy video graphics.

 How to calculate FPS